yjhtry/reservation/rfcs/0001-core-reservation.md

 DECLARE
     _sql TEXT;
 BEGIN
-    -- if cursor is less is null when is_desc is true, set it to int64 max or 0 IF cursor IS NULL THEN
+    -- if cursor is less than 1 or is null when is_desc is true, set it to int64 max or 0 IF cursor IS NULL OR cursor <= 0 THEN
         IF is_desc THEN
             cursor := 9223372036854775807;
         ELSE